 The following types of boundaryless organization can be found:

 Such an organization does not follow a particular pattern.
-Rather, these organizations develop the ability to adapt to change, because all members actively come together to identify and solve problems.
+Instead, these organizations develop the ability to adapt to change because all members actively come together to identify and solve problems.
 In addition, employees regularly update and share new information and participate actively in decision-making.

 However, one of the key factors for the success of such an organization is that the leader has to ensure that all employees are clearly aware of the vision of the company.
 In addition, the leader needs to encourage and assist members in troubleshooting to do their best to achieve this vision.